mranosa/bodognation-trains/README.md

 My solution for Coding Exercise Instructions - Problem 1.

 First time to learn about graphs!
 Weee!
+Java again after so long!
 XD

 PROBLEM ONE: TRAINS
 ==================